Airport shooting suspect complained of hearing voices, officials say

 Witnesses described the gunman shooting his victims at random until he ran out of bullets, and then getting down on the ground and waiting for police.

-A few months ago, he walked into the FBI's office in Anchorage, claiming that the CIA was forcing him to join ISIS, federal law enforcement officials told NBC News.
+In November Santiago walked into the FBI's office in Anchorage and claimed his mind was being controlled by a U.S. intelligence agency and that the CIA was forcing him to watch ISIS videos, federal law enforcement officials told NBC News.
 Officials say local police were called, and he went voluntarily to a mental health facility for treatment.

-Santiago served in Iraq from April 2010 to February 2011 as a combat engineer, according to the Alaska National Guard.

 Bryan Santiago, who lives with his mother in Puerto Rico, said he was not aware if his brother had been diagnosed with PTSD and was not familiar with the circumstances of why he parted company with the Alaska National Guard.